TrellixVulnTeam/swahilipython_SCMU/Doc/library/codecs.rst

-In addition to the above methods, the :class:`StreamWriter` must also inherit all other methods and attributes from the underlying stream.
+In addition to the above methods, the :class:`StreamWriter` must also inherit all other methods and attributes kutoka the underlying stream.

 .. _stream-reader-objects: